icy/google-group-crawler/README.md

     ./craw.sh -sh                 # first run for testing ./craw.sh -sh > wget.sh       # save your script
-    bash wget.sh                  # dowloading mbox files
+    bash wget.sh                  # downloading mbox files

     ./craw.sh -rss > update.sh    # using rss feed for updating

-When you have some new email in your google group, you can use `-rss` option, or you may need to clean up and remove some temporary files.
+When you have some new emails in your google group, you can use `-rss` option, or you may need to clean up and remove some temporary files.

     rm -fv $_GROUP/threads/t.*    # this is a must